nicoledesigns/SOEN342/README.md

 Sort results by key criteria such as trip duration and price for easy comparison.

-Run the code from project folder: javac -d out $(find src -name "*.java") java -cp out com.railwaysearch.app.Main
+Run the code from project folder in Vscode: javac -d out $(find src -name "*.java") java -cp out com.railwaysearch.app.Main